 First of all, they're an excellent snack.
 I keep a big bag of roasted almonds in my freezer and a smaller one in my office (I refer to this as my "nut sack" which my inner 12-year-old boy thinks is hilarious) so I can grab a handful of nuts if I'm feeling peckish.

-I also love throwing a handful of toasted almonds into a salad or meal bowl (related: How to Make a Meal Bowl Without a Recipe), adding some chopped almonds to a bowl of overnight oats for breakfast, or adding them to my Dark Chocolate Bark for a sweet treat.
+I also love throwing a handful of toasted almonds into a salad or meal bowl (I'm a nutritionist, I can't help it), adding some chopped almonds to my breakfast breakfast, or adding them to my Dark Chocolate Bark for a sweet treat.
 Oven roasted almonds also make the most amazing homemade Vanilla Almond Butter there ever was.

 Is there anything that roasted almonds can't do?!